Lazheart/GitTutorial/practice/EXERCISE.md

-## How first Step to use Git and GitHub
+## First Step to use Git and GitHub

-- *Try to copy whole repository and then write something in here*
+- *This folder show and contain exercises to learn how use git propierly properly*

+# We recommend this route :

+- Basics: Use Git Terminal
+- Git : Pull-add- Commit - Push
+- Git : Clone - Branch - Merge